omarabdelrehim8/Bank-Microservices/README.md

 ## Architecture

 The architecture of this project consists of multiple microservices, each responsible for a specific aspect inside the architecture.
 The services communicate with each other using REST APIs and Kafka for messaging, and are managed through a central configuration server and a service discovery mechanism.
+The central configuration server pulls the properties files from another github repository called "Bank-Microservices-Config", once pulled, the properties are distributed to the correct microservices through the help of Kafka and Spring Cloud Bus.

 ## Services